auth0/lock/README.md

 });
 ```

+**Note:** The error's `description` field is not sanitized by the SDK and so any content that reflects user input or could otherwise display dangerous HTML should be sanitized by your hook.

 #### Other options

 - **configurationBaseUrl {String}**: Overrides application settings base URL.
 By default it uses Auth0's CDN URL when the `domain` has the format `*.auth0.com`.
 Otherwise, it uses the provided `domain`.